Crosstalk-mitigated microelectronic control for optically-active spins: Hybrid device realisation

-In Fig.\ref{fig1}h, we compare the field at the local site centre (top of Fig.\ref{fig1}e) and the remote site (bottom).
-Along the phase sweep, only a slight reduction in power ($<20\%$) is observed at the local site.
-This allows the cancelling scheme to operate without significantly sacrificing the local driving field.
-In practice, once the cancellation condition is found, the microwave source amplitude can be scaled to achieve a desired driving power.

-\subsection{Hybrid device realisation}
+\section{Hybrid device realisation}

-To demonstrate the active crosstalk cancellation in a scalable platform, we leverage a commercial $\SI{0.13}{\micro\meter}$ back-end-of-line silicon foundry process with aluminium layers, isolated with silicon dioxide, and tungsten vias (see Methods).
-In Fig.\ref{fig2}a, the structure is realised in two rectangular loops of the same dimensions as Fig.\ref{fig1}e.
-As a demonstration, nanodiamonds containing single optically-accessible NVs are lithographically positioned in a post-processing step (Fig.\ref{fig2}b, see also Methods).
-The structure imaged using scanning electron microscopy is shown in Fig.\ref{fig2}c.
-The hybrid device is studied with confocal microscopy under 515 nm laser excitation to identify an isolated NV at the control site (Fig.\ref{fig2}c) through photoluminescence (PL).
+To demonstrate the active crosstalk cancellation in a scalable platform, we leverage a commercial $\SI{0.13}{\micro\meter}$ back-end-of-line silicon foundry process with aluminium layers, isolated with silicon dioxide, and tungsten vias (see Appendix D).
+Unlike PCBs (Printed Circuit Boards), a millimetre scale technology constrained by the use of plated holes to form through plane vias, a silicon foundry process allows us to achieve micron scale features.
+In Fig. \ref{fig2}a, the structure is realised in two rectangular loops of the same dimensions, following the gigahertz finite-element simulation result in Fig. \ref{fig1}c-f.
+As a demonstration, nanodiamonds containing single optically-accessible NVs are lithographically positioned in a post-processing step (see Appendix C).
+The structure imaged using scanning electron microscopy is shown in Fig. \ref{fig2}b.
+The hybrid device is studied with confocal microscopy under 515 nm laser excitation to identify an isolated NV at the control site (Fig. \ref{fig2}b inset) through photoluminescence (PL).

-By controlling the NV in Fig.\ref{fig2}c, we can evaluate the microelectronics performance for manipulating a quantum system.
-We perform Rabi oscillations on the NV electron spin (see Methods) by applying microwave and laser pulses presented in Fig.\ref{fig3}a.
+The on-chip loops (with on-chip matching circuitry, see Appendix C) are then connected to external electronics and microwave sources (see Appendix D).
+By controlling the NV in Fig. \ref{fig2}b, we can evaluate the microelectronics performance for manipulating a quantum system.
+We perform Rabi oscillations on the NV electron spin (see Appendix D) by applying microwave and laser pulses presented in Fig. \ref{fig3}a.
 As the microwave pulse width $\tau$ is swept, the oscillation of PL intensity reveals the spin state transition at a frequency $f_{Rabi}$ proportional to the square root of microwave power applied.
-We compare the Rabi oscillation of the same NV when driven with the on-chip left outer loops (Fig.\ref{fig3}b-d), right outer loops (Fig.\ref{fig3}e-g) to a typical Printed Circuit Board (PCB) antenna \cite{smith2020single} (Fig.\ref{fig3}h-j), following the labels in Fig.\ref{fig2}a.
+We compare the Rabi oscillation of the same enclosed NV when driven with the on-chip right outer loops (Fig. \ref{fig3}b-d) and right inner loops (Fig. \ref{fig3}e-g), following the labels in Fig. \ref{fig2}a.